Lab 7: Visualizing quantitative data with D3

 Try it!
 You should already be able to drag a rectangle around the chart, even though it doesn’t do anything yet.

-Did you notice that now that we can brush, our tooltips disappeared? 😱 What happened?!
+Did you notice that now that we can brush, our tooltips disappeared and that we can’t select any data points? 😱 What happened?!

 If you inspect the chart, you will find the culprit:

 So what is happening here?
 To make the brush work, D3 adds a rectangle overlay over the entire chart that catches all mouse events.
-Because of this, our circles never get hovered, and thus our tooltips never show.
+Because of this, our circles never get hovered, and thus our tooltips never show and no selection can take place.

 Therefore, to move the overlay to be before the dots, we will “raise” the dots and everything that comes after the overlay.